Non-majors, join ensembles in the Hayes School of Music!

 To find out more about the Appalachian Symphony Orchestra, contact Dr. Alexandra Dee at deeao@appstate.edu.

-*View information on ensemble auditions.
+• MUS 1105 Symphony Orchestra: Tuesday/Thursday, 3:30-5:30 pm; audition required.
+View information on ensemble auditions.
 Audition schedules and requirements will be posted and updated throughout the summer.
-Auditions will occur just before and during the first class days of the semester.
+Auditions will occur just before and during the first class days of the semester (most instrumental auditions are on Jan.
+14 this semester).

 Community Music School Programs

 These Community Music School programs, which are open to students and non-students, do not require an audition and are not for class credit.
-There is a cost associated with the programs, but scholarships may be available.
-See music.appstate.edu/cms for information on our other music classes, which are expected to return this Spring.
-Spring updates and registration will be coming soon; email asucommunitymusic@appstate.edu for details.
+There is a cost associated with the programs, but need-based discounts or assistance may be available.
+There are programs for youth and non-students as well.
+For more info, visit music.appstate.edu/cms, email asucommunitymusic@appstate.edu, or call 828-262-6629.

 Courses designed for non-music majors (most award General Education credit)